byee4/annotator/README.md

 (See the ```data/priority.txt``` for an example) containing both the feature type, transcript type prioritized by line order.
-Features that are discovered to be overlapped but are not in this list will be randomly appended to the end as last priority.
+Features that are discovered to be overlapped but are not in this list will be randomly appended to the end after all explicitly prioritized features.

 ```--gene-priority-file``` determines the priority when choosing which gene
 to report.
 The format is identical to transcript-priority-file.